UE and VR Development Technical Notes

 CORE_API DECLARE_LOG_CATEGORY_EXTERN(LogLoad, Log, All);

-// Temporary log category, generally you should not check things in that use this
+// Temporary log category, generally you should not check things that use this

 CORE_API DECLARE_LOG_CATEGORY_EXTERN(LogTemp, Log, All);